sla80/SmartSvgViewer/README.md

 - Thumbnail Gallery, Folder Tree, Quick Search box.
 - Supports High-DPI screen scaling.
 The application window is scaled to match the screen DPI scaling, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).
 - Supports multi-screen systems.
 When you drag a window to another screen, it adapts to screen DPI.
 - Export to PNG, SVG, SVGZ formats.
-The ability to export resized PNGs will be added soon.
+Optional resize and antialiasing in PNG export.
 - Lightweight.
 The executable file is now only 82 KB in size (including the 24 KB icon).
 And the installer is an MSI file, 440 KB.
 - Automatic daily check for updates.
 One-click updates are downloaded, installed and launched in just a few seconds.
 - MIT License.
 Free of charge for personal and commercial use.